harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

 ```
 The total length of the genome given by quast is 56,244,531bp if 29,988,800bp have been masked as repetative then 53.32% of the genome is made up of repeats.

+## Gene prediction
+RNAseq was performed on P. aphanis to guide gene prediction.
+Gene prediction was performed using braker supplimented by additon predctions from codingquarry.
+Duplicated predictions were removed.

 ### RNA Alignment

-# ERROR

-Trimmed RNASeq reads that did not align to the camarosa genome can be found here:
+Trimmed RNASeq reads can be found here:
 ```bash
 ls dna_qc/P_aphanis/RNAexp1/infected/F/*trim.fa
 ls dna_qc/P_aphanis/RNAexp1/infected/R/*trim.fa
 ```
+These will be a mix of strawberry and strawberry powdery mildew RNASeq reads.

 STAR was used to align RNAseq data for P.aphanis to our genome assembly.
 ```bash
 mkdir -p alignment/P_aphanis/THeavenDRCT72020_1/star/RNA/725715